midhunkalarikkal/FullDomain/Notes/js.md

 ## `Observable` ##
 ====================
+Observable is a concept introduced in Reactive Programming, and it became widely known in JavaScript through the RxJS (Reactive Extensions for JavaScript) library.

 An Observable is a design pattern in JavaScript used to manage asynchronous data streams.
 It allows you to work with data that can change over time, such as user inputs, server responses, or other events.

 Unlike promises, Observables can emit multiple values over time, and subscribers can react to each emitted value.